June-Skeeter/GEOB270_Lab1_2021S1/Content/Lab1.md

 ### Applying Modern Methods to the 1854 Cholera Outbreak in London

 We're going to work with Dr. Snow's original data and replicate the study using modern GIS methods.
 In order to get the map into a GIS, it has to be scanned and then [georeferenced](https://pro.arcgis.com/en/pro-app/latest/help/data/imagery/overview-of-georeferencing.htm).
 To georeference a map like this, points on the scanned map (eg. intersections) can be matched up to an existing map.
 With enough matching points, an accurate transformation can be calculated and the paper map can be projected over base map.
+Watch this video for a quick overview of georeferencing.

 Once the map has been scanned and georeferenced, we can extract information from it.
 On Dr. Snow’s map, the key pieces of information are the cholera deaths and water pumps.
+The process of creating a new layer from an existing map is called [digitizing]()

 Adding and Editing the Data